6 Awe-Inspiring Things You Have to See to Believe in Cappadocia, Turkey

 Home base to explore – Goreme, Cappadocia

 After researching the myriad hotel options in the Cappadocia region, I chose the town of Goreme as my home base.
-It was a good central location but it was the pictures of the town that I couldn’t resist.
+Yes, it’s a good central location but it was the pictures of the town that I couldn’t resist.

 It looked like something out of a fairy tale.